 Grades8 to 12

 In the ClassroomTake your class on a virtual field trip to the Hiroshima Peace Memorial Museum to get a first-hand look at the effects of an atomic bomb.
 Display on your interactive whiteboard or projector.
 Provide students time to explore on their own.
-Have students use Fakebook (reviewed here) to create a "fake" page similar in style to Facebook about a survivor of the bomb.
-Have students create a timeline using Xtimeline (reviewed here) of events leading up to the bombing and following.
+Have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about a survivor of the bomb.
+Have students create interactive timelines using Timeglider, reviewed here, for events leading up to the bombing and following.
 Be sure to include a look at the museum during your World War II unit.
 This site would also provide good research material for a class debate about nuclear weapons.